temporalio/edu-converters-go-code/exercises/custom-converter/README.md

    `Decode()` function as a hint).
 4. Now you can re-run the Workflow with your Custom Converter.
-Stop your Worker (with `Ctrl+C` in a blocking terminal) and restart it with `go run worker/main.go`, then re-run the workflow with `go run starter/main.go`.
+Stop your Worker (with `Ctrl+C` in a blocking terminal) and restart it with `go run worker/main.go`, then re-run the Workflow with `go run starter/main.go`.
    Finally, get the result again with `temporal workflow show -w converters_workflowID`.
 This time, your output will be encoded: